Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly explains when to use each mode (default, ranked, recent, rank_by), providing clear context.
-However, it does not directly contrast with sibling tools or state when not to use this tool, missing some guidance on alternatives.
+The description explains when to use each mode (default, ranked, recent, rank_by) but does not explicitly exclude alternatives or state when not to use this tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.